 James Earl Jones, best known for his signature baritone voice.
-His voice has graced some of the best blockbuster movies, from Field of Dreams with Kevin Costner to being the voice of Darth Vader in the Star Wars trilogy, you know James’ voice when you hear it.
+His voice has graced some of the best blockbuster movies, from being the voice of Darth Vader in the Star Wars trilogy, or as the voice of Mufasa in The Lion King, or as the King of Zamunda in Eddie Murphy’s Coming To America, and in Field of Dreams with Kevin Costner, you know James’ voice when you hear it.

 But it hasn’t always been this way.
 James Earl Jones, with one of the most recognizable voices in the world, was almost mute as a child for eight years, thanks to a severe stutter.